 - What inclusion and exclusion criteria will we use to determine if a patient is appropriate for active care management?

 Want more of Tomi's expert insights?
-View the "Getting the Most Out of Your Care Management Model" webinar now!
+Read all about the second attribute of a modern care management model here, and be sure to view the "Getting the Most Out of Your Care Management Model" webinar now!